Azure/azure-policy/samples/EventHub/allowed-event-hub-firewall-ip/README.md

 # Allowed only selected IPs for Event Hub firewall

-This policy allows user to specify selected IPs for event hub firewall from specified array of IPs.
-You specify an array of predefined IPs for event hub firewall.
+This policy will restrict adding firewall IPs in event hub and allow only those IPs which are predefined in array of selected IPs.

 ## Try on Portal